-Cuts made with sharp pruning shears will not bruise the vine and leave a clean, smooth surface without any loose fibres.
-Otherwise the vine will dry out beneath the cut surface, and nearby buds or the sap flow will suffer damage.
+Cuts made with sharp pruning shears will not bruise the vine and will leave a clean, smooth surface without any loose fibres.
+Otherwise, the vine will dry out beneath the cut surface, and nearby buds or the sap flow will suffer damage.

-Depending on the pruning technique, cuts into previous year's wood are made about 1- 2cm beyond the last eye counted from the base of the cane.
-The short stub left beyond the last eye prevents the latter from drying out, because to heal over the vine will grow only a cork-like skin or callus over the cut.
-Leaving stubs longer than 2cm is not recommended either, as they easily become hiding places for all kinds of uninvited pests.
-Making the cuts at a slight angle ensures that during the "bleeding" the sap will not flow onto the buds below and "drown" them.
+Depending on the pruning technique, cuts into the previous year's wood are made about 1-2 cm beyond the last eye (counted from the base of the cane).
+The short stub left beyond the last eye prevents the latter from drying out... in order to heal, the vine will grow only a cork-like skin or callus over the cut.
+Leaving stubs longer than 2 cm is not recommended either, as they easily become hiding places for all kinds of uninvited pests.
+Making the cuts at a slight angle ensures that during the "bleeding," the sap will not flow onto the buds below and "drown" them.

-Thick parts of the stem framework are cut back to a leave a protrusion of approx. 2- 5mm long from the main trunk, so that the lignification does not grow too deeply into the trunk's sap flow cross-section.
+Thick parts of the stem framework are cut back to leave a protrusion approx. 2-5 mm from the main trunk so that the lignification does not grow too deeply into the trunk's sap flow cross-section.
 Smaller shoots and water shoots are cut flush with the stem.